sensei-hacker/inavwiki/EZ‐TUNE.md

 Do read carefully what is written in each of the 9 sections on the left hand side.

 First you will need to enable EZ TUNE in the green box.
-This will then only allow you to safely adjust settings on the page.
+This will then allow you to safely adjust settings on the page.
 There is nothing else to change.
-If you feel that you need to go to PID tuning then don't.
+If you feel that you need to go to PID tuning tab then don't.
 Everything you need to start with is here.

 If you go through setting the recommended values for your craft in each box then you will have a default stable tune.